jonrau1/ElectricEye/README.md

 ElectricEye was originally designed to run on AWS Fargate, which is a serverless container orchestration service, however you can also run it via a CLI anywhere you have the required dependencies installed and IAM Permissions.
 On a schedule, Fargate will download all of the auditor scripts from a S3 bucket, run the checks and send results to Security Hub.
 All infrastructure will be deployed via CloudFormation or Terraform to help you apply this solution to many accounts and/or regions.
 All findings (passed or failed) will contain AWS documentation references in the `Remediation.Recommendation` section of the ASFF (and the **Remediation** section of the Security Hub UI) to further educate yourself and others on.

 ElectricEye comes with several add-on modules to extend the core model which provides dozens of detection-based controls.
 ElectricEye-Response provides a multi-account response and remediation platform (also known as SOAR), ElectricEye-ChatOps integrates with Slack/Pagerduty/Microsoft Teams, and ElectricEye-Reports integrates with QuickSight.
 All add-ons are supported by both CloudFormation and Terraform and can also be used independently of the core module itself.
+ElectricEye also serves an unofficial integration of sorts for other AWS Services who have not yet integrated with AWS Security Hub, such as AWS Health, AWS Trusted Advisor, AWS Shield Advanced, and AWS IOT Device Defender.

 Numerous personas can make effective usage of ElectricEye such as: Security Operations (SecOps), DevOps, DevSecOps, IT Audit, Governance/Risk/Compliance (GRC) Analysts, Enterprise Architects, Security Architects, Cloud Center of Excellence (CCOE) Engineers, Software Development Engineers (SDEs) using Cloud-native services, Red Teamers, Purple Teamers, and Security Engineering.